Project-Corona/Project-Corona/Readme.md

 ### Latest

+Added to the GUI that checks for duplicate custom inputs.

+![GUI][readme-image-2]

+### Previously

 Added a GUI that has pre-loaded blueprint books.
 All you have to do is press the button and have it inserted into your inventory.

 ![GUI][readme-image-1]

-### Previously

-Added a setting to allow beltlayer connector recipes to be changed to match normal underground belt recipes.

-Add Settings in to pick and choose which part of the mod pack to use.

-Project Corona Map Generator Preset now works with Vanilla, Bob's Ores, and Omnimatter or and combination of the three.

 ### Plans Going Forward

 Add more optional dependencies and configure their quick keys to not conflict with one another by default.
-Potentially a help command and/or GUI to list only mod related quick keys.

 ## Description